mdsol/hale/README.md

 ### min
 The "min" property is OPTIONAL.

 The constraint 'min' specifies that the value of a request parameter is below a certain value.
-If the value is a string it specifies lexical order, if the value is a number it is threated as a numerical constraint.
+If the value is a string it specifies lexical order.
+If the value is a number it is treated as a numerical constraint.

 ### max
 The "max" property is OPTIONAL.

 The constraint 'max' specifies that the value of a request parameter is above a certain value.
-If the value is a string it specifies lexical order, if the value is a number it is threated as a numerical constraint.
+If the value is a string it specifies lexical order.
+If the value is a number it is treated as a numerical constraint.

 ### maxlength
 The "maxlength" property is OPTIONAL.